DEKHTIARJonathan/Born2Data/content/articles/Conferences/NeurIPS_2018/topics/workshop_compact.md

 Headline: A condensed research review of the talks and poster sessions I attended.
 Status: draft

-# Workshop on Compact Deep Neural Networks with Industrial Applications
+# Workshop: Compact Deep Neural Networks with Industrial Applications
 -----------------------------------------------------------------------

 ### 1. Adaptive Mixture of Low Rank Factorizations for Compact Neural Modeling